yaseenrja9329-dev/Sih26/README.md

 # Sih26
-Creation an app  for the people's with alziemer
+Creation of an app  for the people's with alziemer